Morrisville State College

 6. Determined appropriate goal-oriented management strategies suggested by their data analyses.

-7. Explored (through the application of visualization software) possibilities of different management strategies upon the interrelationships amongst measured forestry and habitat resources parameters.
+7. Explored (through the application of visualization software) different management strategies based on the interrelationships among measured forestry and habitat resources parameters.

 8. Created and presented professional quality reports of their field work, results, and management analyses.

-Each of the instructors has a minimum of five designated office hours per week.
-The times will be shared with the students during the first class meeting (also to be posted on the instructor’s office door).
-If necessary, students are also encouraged to make appointments to see any of the instructors at other times.
-Students with disabilities who require accommodations to fully participate in the course activities are requested to contact one of the course instructors within the first two weeks of the semester.
+Each course instructor has at least five designated student hours per week.
+The times will be shared with the students during the first class meeting (also posted on the instructor’s office door).
+If necessary, Students are encouraged to make appointments to see course instructors at other times if necessary.

 INSTRUCTIONAL METHODS: